CheesyLaZanya/godot-ai-toolkit/README.md

 # godot-ai-toolkit
 An interaction layer between Godot and AI apis/tools to accelerate developing games with AI.
 Our entry for the 2022 Assembly AI Hackathon.

+Updated April 4th, 2023 to support Godot 4.0.1 and recent API changes.

 # Our Team

 This project was made by a team of two: